radioshiny/radioshiny.github.io/gene-guide.md

 ### Personal data

-You should store personal data inside your own home directory, `/Volumes/DATA/userid`.
+You should store personal data inside your home directory, `/Volumes/DATA/userid`.

 ### Data sharing
 Team shared directory, `/Volumes/DATA/shared`, allows to share data with other users.